- Know the signs of elder abuse and financial fraud.

-Each year one in 10 Americans over the age of 60 experiences some form of elder abuse, according to the American Bar Association.
-However, such abuse may occur much more frequently: Just one in 45 elder abuse cases is actually reported, according to the National Center on Elder Abuse (NCEA).
+Each year 1 in 10 Americans over the age of 60 experiences some form of elder abuse, according to the American Bar Association.
+However, such abuse may occur much more frequently: Just 1 in 44 elder abuse cases is actually reported, according to the Weill Cornell Medical Center of Cornell University, and others.*

 Defining elder abuse